minter/wademinter-com/_projects/4-software.md

 title: 'Code'
 subtitle: 'Some of the software that I have developed'
 date: 2020-12-18 22:00:00
 description: I hack around on some personal projects as well, mostly in Ruby, Rails, and Javascript.
-Learn more about the software that I have written.
+Learn more about the software that I write.
 featured_image: '/images/site/atom-screenshot.png'
 permalink: '/software'
 ---

 ## Software That I Have Written

-I have a few software projects that I work on, either by myself or with friends, because I love solving problems with software.
+I have a few software projects that I work on, either by myself or with friends, because I enjoy using technology to solve problems that I see in the world.
 If you'd like to take a look at some of what I've written, here's how to find it!

 <img src="/images/site/software/mx-voice-icon.png" style="float: right; margin: 1em;">